-Either Way The Shoe Fits
+Either Way The Shoe Fit

 Amy yawned and stretched her legs behind her on her bed in Leon and Maddy's house.
 Liza stirred next to her.
-She had started to hunt down her copy of The Consolation of Philosophy after it was referenced for the third time in the short Pieper piece she had been reading.
+She had started to hunt down her copy of The Consolation of Philosophy after it was referenced for the third time in the short C.S.
+Lewis piece she had been reading.
 The nearly ancient text was resonating on a deep level with her at the moment and she wondered, not half jokingly, if she might be headed for decapitation or some other such unjustly imposed demise.
-Amy had begun to categorize time as before the attack and after the attack.
+Amy had begun to categorize time as before the attack and after she woke up.
 When she began the book just a few days before the attack she had been enjoying the poetry and tragic nature of the story and the position of the author.
-Up to that point she couldn't decide if he was brilliant and brave or merely grasping at crazy straws hoping his unjust oppressors would own up to their oppression.
+Up to that point she couldn't decide if he was brilliant and brave or merely grasping at crazy straws hoping his unjust oppressors would take pity on him.
 Now, after the attack, she decided he was all of the above.
 She considered her own situation in a similar light.
 Nothing was either/or.
 It was and/also.
 After this, was she going to be able to ever see clients again or was she going to be forced to find a new way of paying her bills?
-Sure, she could just re-open her office...or open one in a new location.
-But what would stop them from coming after her again?
-And what else could she do for work?
+Sure she could just re-open her office...or open one in a new location.
+But would they just come after her again?
+And what else would she do?
 She'd been making money this way for a very long time.
 And why were they after her anyway?
 She truly had no idea.
 Maybe she could find something a little more affordable in San Jose or Santa Cruz.
 Maybe.
 But security was always going to be a priority now.
-Mountain View was getting expensive and she hadn't been able to raise her prices as much as rent had increased over the past four years.
-A month prior to the attack she had sold a couple wood block prints from the exquisite collection that had been left to her by a Great Aunt she had only met twice.
+Mountain View was getting expensive and she wasn't able to raise her prices as much as rent had increased over the past four years.
+She had recently sold a couple wood block prints from the exquisite collection that had been left to her by a Great Aunt she had only met twice.
 The purchasing party was an odd man with unusually small features and a complexion like paste who found her through the appraiser who had helped Amy get the works insured.
-The proceeds of the sale gave her enough to pay the rent on her apartment through the coming Easter, but if she didn't get back to seeing clients in a couple weeks, she was going to be forced to give up the office space.
+The proceeds of the sale gave her enough to pay the rent on her apartment through the coming Easter, but if she didn't get back to seeing clients in a couple weeks, she was going to be forced to give up the office space all together.
 A woman she took some workshops from saw clients out of a room in her San Mateo apartment.
 Amy didn't want to do that.
-That would require her to dedicate the entire living room to work space, and she didn't want her TV into the bedroom.
+She would have to dedicate the entire living room to a work space, and she didn't want her TV into the bedroom.
 Nor did she want to share her personal bathroom with clients.
-They'd have to walk through her bedroom to do that.
-She needed her personal space and privacy.
+She needed her space and privacy.
 Personal boundaries could sometimes become an issue with clients, particularly new clients, and there were a couple times Amy had to discontinue seeing a client because of it.
 She needed her home to be her private sanctuary, especially now.